Categories

 Altered Perception

-During an ayahuasca experience, users typically report vivid visual and auditory hallucinations.
+During the Ayahuasca experience, users typically report vivid trippy visual and auditory hallucinations.
 The 5-HT2A receptor activation in the visual cortex is largely responsible for these effects, leading to complex, geometric patterns, enhanced colors, and visions of symbolic or archetypal imagery.

 Ego Dissolution